top of page

 Races can occur in a lot of different environmental conditions.
 Excluding but not completely ignoring the freak scenarios where runners are caught in a hail storm, races can be in hot or cold weather, dry and sunny or humid and rainy, at sea level or at high altitude, windy or still.
 That's a lot of different conditions you could find yourself in.

 Coastal or high alpine races will often times experience significant winds.
 In many places winter is windier than summer.
 Some athletes are more well suited for cooler conditions whereas others can still perform very well in hot conditions compared to their competitors.
 Think about the experience you’d most like to have.
 That might mean you are comfortable and run well in cool, wet conditions so you choose a race that’s likely to experience cool and wet conditions.
-It might also mean the same athlete is looking to challenge themselves to perform well in heat, so they choose a race likely to face that weather instead.
+It might also mean the same athlete is looking to challenge themselves to perform well in heat, so they choose a race likely to face that weather instead (though fighting heat is a potentially dangerous undertaking, deserving of careful consideration).

 Typically environmental conditions will be just a checkbox, rather than the primary goal aspect we select for.
 Most of us are not inspired to run 50K by particular conditions, but by the other aspects of the experience discussed here.